haf/Http.fs/README.md

   * if the response character encoding is specified as 'utf16', uses 'utf-16' instead
   * cookies are not kept during an automatic redirect
   * when there is no body, reading it as bytes gives an empty array

-You can also check out the *SampleApplication* folder, which contains a program demonstrating the library being used and unit tested.

 ## Why on earth would you make such a thing? ##